 We want our information to be relevant to everyone affected by cancer, regardless of which region or country in the UK they live in.

-Whenever we create or update a resource, we look at the information to make sure it’s relevant for all countries – England, Scotland, Wales and Northern Ireland.
-Some of the ways we do this include:
+Whenever we create or update a resource, we look at the information to make sure it is relevant for all countries – England, Scotland, Wales and Northern Ireland.
+Some of the ways we do this

 - using our style guide of terms, institutions, policies, practices, systems, laws and organisations that vary between England, Scotland, Wales and Northern Ireland

-- making sure the ‘useful organisations’ we list in our resources cover all of the UK
+- making sure the useful organisations we list in our information cover all of the UK

 - working with colleagues and relevant professionals in each country of the UK